 As my husband is still doing his reservist and is an Operationally Ready National Serviceman (NSMen), as his spouse, I’m eligible for Singlife’s MINDEF and MHA group insurance plans (voluntary scheme).

 Even those who are doing NS can still sign up for the voluntary scheme on top of the automatic coverage.
 It’s really an affordable and value-for-money policy to have (you’ll still be able to afford it on your NS allowance), especially if it’s your first insurance plan (perfect for young or first-jobber with little disposable income as premiums are lower than most individual insurance plans).

 In short, Singlife’s group insurance plans (voluntary scheme) offer good value for money and are a strong foundation to building up one’s robust protection.

 As highlighted above, there’s coverage for term life at a flat premium rate from $4.10/month until age 65 (renewable after that, but premiums increase annually) for up to $1 million; and for personal accident, it’s a flat premium rate from $1/month up to age 70 for up to $600,000.

 Group Living Care & Group Living Care Plus

-Aviva’s Group Living Care rider offers secure protection against 37 common critical illnesses, whereas Aviva’s Group Living Care Plus rider provides additional coverage for 10 early critical illnesses.
+Singlife’s Group Living Care rider offers secure protection against 37 common critical illnesses, whereas Singlife’s Group Living Care Plus rider provides additional coverage for 10 early critical illnesses.
 These riders do not reduce the coverage amount of the Group Term Life, Group Personal Accident and/or related riders.

 Protecting the people who matter